revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

    - Built-in namespace

 </blockquote>

 </details>

  ---

-14. Can you teach James, how to run the interactive Python interpreter?
+14.Can you teach James, how to run the interactive Python interpreter?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)